dshanske/bridgy-publish/readme.md

 webmention to Bridgy, which will create a post on the appropriate site.
 It also stores the link for display by [Syndication Links](https://wordpress.org/plugins/syndication-links/).

-The plugin requires the [webmention](https://wordpress.org/plugins/webmention/) plugin and will not work without it.
+The plugin does nothing on its own and requires the [webmention](https://wordpress.org/plugins/webmention/) plugin and will not work without it.
+Development/Issues are done on [Github](https://github.com/dshanske/bridgy-publish).

 ## Upgrade Notice ##